Bead Fishing For Steelhead

 Here are a few advanced tactics to help your success on the water.
 Steelhead are among the hardest fish to catch because of their fierce fighting prowess so read and learn.

 The goal of covering water is to get your lure or beads across as much water as possible.
-When fishing beads for steelhead this is achieved by casting up a river and allowing your setup to drift as far as possible before retrieving.
-The more water you cover the greater the opportunity.
+When fishing beads for steelhead the best results are achieved by casting up a river and allowing the setup to drift as far as possible before retrieving.
+The more water an angler can cover the greater the opportunity.

 Drift through tail outs

 Since steelhead tend to hide out in tale out you’ll want to try to drift your set up through them.
 Ideally, you will cast up above the tail our and let your beads drift right by that tail out.

 This s a great tactic for catching steelhead hanging out around stumps and overhangs and deep holes.
 When drift fishing, always cast above the area you believe the fish are holding.
 Allow your bead set up to drift by that area.
 If there are fish in the hole but you’re getting no bites you should consider this next tactic.

 Steelhead, as well as salmon and trout, have great vision.
 Yes, they can see you standing on the bank of a river and guess what?
 They know you’re a predator.
 If fish are spooked there is no way that fish will bite.
 You want them to feel as comfortable as possible and hopefully not know or care about your presence.
 Staying off the water and casting farther is a super effective way to get the bite on high visibility or low and clear water days.
 I have personally employed this tactic on several occasions that resulted in me taking home my limit while other anglers stood around empty-handed.